YuanxunLu/LiveSpeechPortraits/README.md

 ## Demo

-- Download the pre-trained models and data from [Google Drive]() to the folder `data`.
+- Download the pre-trained models and data from [Google Drive]() to the `data` folder.
 Five subjects data are released (May, Obama1, Obama2, Nadella and McStay).

 - Run the demo: